 To read reviews, click on BLURBS at bottom of page.|

 In 2000, The Color Guard unfurled their flag and pledged allegiance to imaginative, gutsy, and beautiful song-making.
 They've since woven tales of Eastern concubines, churning hurricanes, and imaginary lesbian lovers of Biblical heroines.
 They've spoken in tongues, seen fractal visions without the aid of drugs, and had titillating dreams...about you.
-From their debut EP through two fabulously entertaining albums and the new Cornucopia, New York's most inventive co-ed pop foursome has created a sound where spheres of prog, metal, psychedelia, and first-rate pop intersect.
+From their debut EP through two fabulously entertaining albums and a sendoff EP/DVD set, New York's most inventive co-ed pop foursome has created a sound where spheres of prog, metal, psychedelia, and first-rate pop intersect.

 Lalena Fissure pulled up her Texas roots in the late '90s to study art at Pratt Institute in Brooklyn.
 Leaving her year-old punk band Catbox (and its mascot Yo!
 Pussy) behind, she was left with a rock'n'roll-shaped hole in her heart.
 So she co-founded The Hissyfits, and they rehearsed on days Lalena wasn't at work in artist Matthew Barney's studio.
 After a solid three years singing, writing, and playing bass in the superb all-female pop band, Lalena's alternate personality began to ooze out.
 She'd inexplicably blurt out "Tull, dude!" at inappropriate moments; she appeared at Punk/Metal Karaoke singing Rush; she was spotted pumping her fist at Melvins.
 Lacuna Coil and Kittie concerts.
 So finally little Bilbo could contain her wanderlust no longer, so she added a six-string to her pack and ventured out on a new quest: one that would present excitement and wonder all along the way.